Marc Echarri

-Marc Echarri Marín (born 4 March 1999) is a Spanish footballer who plays for Rayo Vallecano B as a forward.
+Marc Echarri Marín (born 4 March 1999) is a Spanish footballer who plays as a forward for Trival Valderas.

 Club career

 Born in Manzanares el Real, Community of Madrid, Echarri finished his formation with Aravaca CF. On 7 July 2018, he moved to AD Alcorcón and was initially assigned to the reserves in the Tercera División.

 Echarri made his senior debut on 9 September 2018, starting in a 0–1 home loss against AD Parla.
 On 4 February of the following year, after ten goalless matches, he signed for fellow league team CF Trival Valderas.

 On 21 June 2019, Echarri joined another reserve team, Rayo Vallecano B also in the fourth tier.
 He made his first-team debut the following 5 January, coming on as a late substitute for Federico Piovaccari in a 1–0 home defeat of Girona FC in the Segunda División.